MorenoMiguelES/CD-computdynamics/INSTALL.md

 FEniCS is not distributed for Windows.
 As alternative:

 Option 1) For Windows, the preferred option is to install the Windows subsystem for linux (WSL) [Windows subsystem for linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
-Install the Ubuntu distribution as WSL, then refer to the section above for Linux to install Anaconda and FEniCSx inside the Ubuntu WSL.
+Install the Ubuntu distribution as WSL (usually: 1.
+Install WSL, 2.
+Install Ubuntu distribution), then refer to the section above for Linux to install Anaconda and FEniCSx inside the Ubuntu WSL.

 IMPORTANT NOTE: Before creating the Conda environment and after installing the WSL, the following system dependencies have to be installed: